Nylia-in-C/2023-01_Team8/README.md

 Note: Importing data via the *Load Data* function will overwrite previous input.
 &nbsp;
 ### 3.1.5.
 Create Schedule
 Once data has been entered, select the desired Term (Fall, Winter, or Spring / Summer) from the dropdown menu.
 Then choose a classroom to generate the schedule for.
 Afterwards, click the *Create Schedule* button to generate the schedule.
 &nbsp;
+#### 3.1.5.1.
+Export Function
+If the *Export to File* checkbox is selected (on by default), a spreadsheet file called *Exported_Schedule.xlsx* will be created and placed into the base directory.
+&nbsp;
 &nbsp;
 ## 3.2.
 Tabs